Pheasant coucal: Description

 50 to 70 cm (20 to 28 in) in length, the pheasant coucal is a large heavy-set bird adapted for living on the ground, reminiscent of a pheasant in shape.
 Birds in breeding plumage have black heads, necks, breasts and bellies, barred chestnut wings and long black, brown and cream barred tails.
 Outside the breeding season, their black head and underparts moult to a white-streaked chestnut colour.

 The pheasant coucal's summer voice is a low descending 'boop boop boop'.
 Its winter voice is a sharp hissing.

 Distribution and habitat

 It is found in eastern and northern Australia, from the New South Wales south coast north to Cape York, and across the top of Australia to the Pilbara, as well as eastern Timor and lowland New Guinea.
 The preferred habitat has dense understory as a component, typically shrubby understory in forest, or tall grasses in grassland or swampy areas, as well as sugar cane in cane plantations and patches of weedy vegetation such as blackberry or lantana.

 Feeding

 Predominantly carnivorous, the pheasant coucal eats small reptiles and amphibians, bird eggs and young, small mammals and large insects.

+They are opportunistic predators, and have been known to attack birds caught in mist nets.